 A betting exchange provides the actual market price and takes a commission, between 1.5% and 5%, of a winning bet.
 Some betting exchanges also charge a commission on losing bets however, our preferred sites don’t do this.
 This model, driven by supply and demand, allows the punters to set the odds which is very popular within the gambling industry.

 The betting exchange business model allows for a much fairer and transparent betting experience for the punter.

-There are less restrictions in general at a betting exchange.
+There are fewer restrictions in general at a betting exchange.
 The gambler has much more flexibility when it comes to placing bets.
 In the past, you’d go to a bookmaker and be limited to backing the winner.
-At a betting exchange you can back and lay an outcome, essentially having the option of acting as the bookmaker if you wish.
+At a betting exchange, you can back and lay an outcome, essentially having the option of acting as the bookmaker if you wish.